adisakshya/playground/.github/CONTRIBUTING.md

 ### Improve issues

 Some issues are created with missing information ([`needs more info`](https://github.com/adisakshya/playground/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+label%3A%22needs+more+info%22)), are not reproducible, or are plain duplicates.
-Help us finding reproducible steps and closing duplicates.
+You can help in finding reproducible steps and closing duplicates.

 ### Comment on issues

-We are always looking for more opinions, leaving a comment in the issue tracker is a good opportunity to influence the future direction of Notable.
+Always looking for more opinions, leaving a comment in the issue tracker is a good opportunity to influence the future direction of Playground.

-We also consider the number of ":+1:" an issue has when deciding if we are going to work on it in the [Next milestone](https://github.com/adisakshya/playground/milestones) or not, so be sure to add your ":+1:" to the issues you're most interested in.

 ### Submit a pull request

-All versions of the app are open-source, you can fork the repository and modify it, and submit it as a PR or you might want to do that to experiment with radical new ideas.
+All versions of the project are open-source, you can fork the repository and modify it, and submit it as a PR or you might want to do that to experiment with radical new ideas.